spectrocloud/librarium/packages/docs/content/10-audit-logs.md

   * Region: The region of the AWS account
   * Method of verification
    	* Credentials:
-Use the AWS Access Key and Secret Access Key to validate the AWS account for pushing the Audit log trails from Spectro Cloud console.
+Use the AWS Access Key and Secret Access Key to validate the AWS account for pushing the Audit log trails from Palette console.
    	* STS:
-Use Amazon’s unique resource identifier- ARN, to validate the AWS account for pushing the Audit log trails from Spectro Cloud console.
+Use Amazon’s unique resource identifier- ARN, to validate the AWS account for pushing the Audit log trails from Palette console.

 * Stream Optional
 * Confirm the informations to complete the audit trail creation wizard.